An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Numerical Results

+and setting $f_{\text{min}} = f(x^k)$.
+Then, we used $f_{\text{min}}$ as target value to stop the other algorithms using a certain tolerance (keep in mind that the problem is convex).
+Namely, all the other algorithms, including \texttt{P2GP}, were stopped at the first iteration $k$ satisfying

+We also used a time limit of $3600$ seconds for each method.
+In \texttt{P2GP}, all parameters were set to their default values (except those for termination, that were set in order to stop the algorithm as just described).

+In Table~\ref{tab:cheb}, for each instance and each algorithm, we report the CPU time needed to satisfy the stopping criterion and the final objective function value found.

-In Figure~\ref{fig:cheb}, we report the optimization error for the comparison between \ASFW\ and \FW, \ASAFW\ and \AFW, and \ASPG\ and \PG, aggregating the results with respect to the cardinality of $C$.
-For every $m$, the results have been averaged over the $10$ runs.
-In each plot, we report, same way as before, the optimization error $E^k=f(x^k)-f_{\text{min}}$ versus the computational time.
-Again, we can notice that the active-set framework clearly outperforms the original algorithms used in the comparison.
+We first see that the active-set versions are up to two orders of magnitude faster than the standard counterparts.
+More in detail, in Figure~\ref{fig:cheb} we report the optimization error for the comparison between \ASFW\ and \FW, between \ASAFW\ and \AFW, and between \ASPG\ and \PG.
+For every $m$, in each plot we report the optimization error $E^k=f(x^k)-f_{\text{min}}$, averaged over the $10$ runs, versus the computational time.
+We can notice that the active-set methods clearly outperform the standard algorithms.